signal18/replication-manager/README.md

 extra_max_connections = 10
 ```

-Also to better protect consistency it is strongly advice to not enable SUPER PRIVILEGES to users that performs writes, such as the MaxScale user when read write split module is instructed to check for replication lags
+Also, to better protect consistency it is strongly advised to disable *SUPER* privilege to users that perform writes, such as the MaxScale user when the Read-Write split module is instructed to check for replication lag.

 ```
 [Splitter Service]